Have you ever conducted part-to-whole key categories comparisons in your data? You will agree that it is not a walk in the park.

 The following are some of the tips you should follow in reading a Stacked Column Chart:

-All the locations show a similar trend of products distribution.
+All the locations show a similar trend of product distribution.

 You should understand key data points and their respective contexts.
-Therefore, the Chart helps to compare the data points on different categories of data and it makes analysis more easy and more understandable.
+Therefore, the Chart helps to compare the data points on different categories of data and it makes analysis easier and more understandable.

 You can use a Stacked Column Chart with two sets of values if your objective is to visualize each column’s relative decomposition.